resonate/resonate-embeddings-cookbook/README.md

 - `embeddings_path`: Path to the embeddings (local or S3), containing IDs and N-dimensional embeddings.
 - `output_path`: Path to write the output data (local or S3).
 - `evkey`: An example key, e.g., `E205932615`.
 This is a model identifier and needed for record keeping.
-- `evaluations`: Number of evaluations for Optuna (e.g., 150, but can be higher or lower).
+- `evaluations`: Number of evaluations for Optuna to explore the hyperparameter space (e.g., 150, but can be higher or lower).

 ## Input Requirements

 ### Input Path

-This file contains the data for generating true churn predictions.
+This file contains the label matrix for a binary classification model.
 The schema for this file is:

 - `rid`: ID for each data point.
-- `evkey`: Evkey for each data point.
+- `evkey`: A model identifier to facilitate good governance of experiments and model use cases.
 - `label`: Binary label indicating whether there was churn or not.

 ### Embeddings Path